SRI-CSL/yices2/doc/sphinx/source/global-initialization.rst

 .. c:function:: void yices_free_string(char *s)

-   Free a string *s* returned by Yices.
+   Frees a string *s* returned by Yices.

-   Several API functions build a return a character string.
-   This string is allocated by Yices.
-To avoid memory leaks, it must be freed when it is no longer used by calling this function.
+   Several API functions build and return a character string that is allocated by Yices.
+To avoid memory leaks, this string must be freed when it is no longer used by calling this function.

    .. note::